 Aus 0.3 This Auditing Standard is operative for financial reporting periods ending on or after 15 December 2016.
+[Note: For operative dates of paragraphs changed or added by an Amending Standard, see Compilation Details.]

 Introduction

 Scope of this Auditing Standard